-Ladder of Abstraction: this article describes the concept of Ladder of Abstraction in a practical way.
+Ladder of Abstraction: this article describes the concept of Ladder of Abstraction, developed by Samuel Ichiye Hayakawa in a practical way.
+Next to what it is (origin), this article also highlights the eight levels of teh the Ladder of Abstraction including an example, that it’s a way of abstract thinking and the role of Storytellers.
 After reading you will understand the definition, meaning and basics of this powerful communications skills tool.
+Enjoy reading!

 What is the Ladder of Abstraction?

 The American linguist Samuel Ichiye Hayakawa is the creator of the Ladder of Abstraction.
 He explains how it works in “Language in Thought and Action”, published in 1939.

 The basic principle is that humans have the ability to reason at four language levels.
 These language levels range from concrete words at the base of the ladder to abstract words at the top.